WRITER/DIRECTOR: MICHEL GONDRY BUDGET: $20 MILLION GROSS: $11,175,164

 Ahhhh, the title itself brings me back to my childhood and the VHS-era.
 Alright, so this is gonna date me a bit, but I remember when the first video store opened up in my town and my parents would have to rent a VHS machine (along with the VHS tapes) since we didn't have one at home.
 We got one not long after that though, and so began to grow - exponentially with each video I rented - my love of movies.

 Be Kind Rewind, from the wonderful Michel Gondry has that love of movie smell all over it.
-And it will bring a smile to your face while you sniff it in.
+And it will bring a smile to your face when you sniff it in.

 The film is about a small little VHS-only video store run by Danny Glover.
 While he is out of town he leaves the store in the care of Mos Def.
 But his friend, Jack Black, ends up erasing all the video tapes (it’s quite an odd and funny series of events that leads up to it).
 In order to fix things, the two guys decide to remake the movies themselves using an old camera and low-budget special effects.